 Ban Chiang antiquities

 The museum opens with a collection of pottery and bronze artifacts from the Ban Chiang culture.
-Ban Chiang is a small village situated in Udon Thani Province and is home to farmers since the reign of Rama III.
+Ban Chiang is a small village situated in Udon Thani Province and home to a community of farmers.
 The village has become famous when discoveries of prehistoric settlements were made in the 1960s.
 An important excavation site today, Ban Chiang has revealed human skeletons, ornaments and utensils which point to the existence of prehistoric agricultural communities (3600-250 BC).
 The exhibition provides insight into their social development and their technological advancement.

 Step into the lush garden of the Suan Pakkad Palace and you will notice an elevated structure in the Southwest corner.
 This is the Lacquer Pavilion, a very fine example of traditional Thai architecture.
 It dates back to the 17th century and was originally located near the city of Ayutthaya.
 The interior walls show intricate paintings in the Ayutthaya style with gold on black lacquer.
 Those in the upper part depict the life of the Buddha while those in the lower part represent scenes from the Ramakian epic.

-The excellent condition of these murals is the result of a long and painstaking restoration under Prince Chumbhot and his wife.
-In fact, the pavilion was in a state of great disrepair when the prince decided to bring it to his residence and restore it.
+The excellent condition of these murals is the result of a long and painstaking restoration process under Prince Chumbhot and his wife.
+In fact, the pavilion was in a state of great disrepair when the prince decided to bring it to his residence.
 Though he did not live to see the finished work, Princess Pantip continued his efforts.
 Today, the pavilion has regained its beauty and is an important legacy of the royal couple.

 House 4 is part of the architectural centerpiece in the Suan Pakkad Palace and still occasionally functions as a reception hall.
 The highlight is the small chapel which contains very fine and rare Buddhist paintings and statues.
 In front of the chapel is an old Buddhist scroll.

 Suan Pakkad: Opening hours and entrance fee

 The Suan Pakkad Palace is open every day from 9 am to 4 pm.
-The entrance fee is 100 Baht (January 2019).
+The entrance fee is 100 Baht ( as of January 2019).